sdas1290/plotly_plots/README.md

 - title = Plot Title, a string

 - You may need to change the title_text for xaxis and yaxis name in layout section.. ("xaxis" , "yaxis" )
-- config = {'displayModeBar': False, "showTips": False, 'responsive': False} , this config (in line 28 of plotly_sample_module.py) dictionary contain some configarations of plots layout. this part needs to take with every plot function